javelit/docs/content/develop/api-reference/data/metric.md

 ---
 title: st.metric
 slug: /develop/api-reference/data/st.metric
+description:
-description: st.metric displays a metric in big bold font, with an optional indicator of how the metric changed.
+  st.metric displays a metric in big bold font, with an optional indicator of how the metric changed.
+ignore: true
 ---

 <Autofunction function="streamlit.metric" />